Today: 10:00 AM - 4:30 PM

 May 1 | 8:30 AM - 3:30 PM

 Look at the world around you and consider how human-made objects and systems have been thoughtfully designed.
 In this session, you will learn how the maker framework contributes to the development of agency: the ability to see the world as designed and the empowerment to innovate and invent.
 Experience maker-centered learning using thinking routines.
 Discover and design ways to incorporate the maker framework into core content areas and project-based learning.

 May 29 | 8:30 AM - 3:30 PM

 What is a maker-space?
 Can a classroom become a maker-space?
 In this session, educators will gain a deeper understanding of Maker-Spaces as learning environments.
 Educators will engage as learners in a maker-centered thinking routine to explore the parts, purposes, and complexities of maker learning space within The DoSeum.
 Educators will develop ideas for enhancing their own maker learning spaces.
 Through this session, educators will explore how their learning environment can build a sense of agency and empowerment.

 Self-Paced Professional Development Sessions

-The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from August 31 - December 4, requiring six hours of coursework.
-Educators can complete their coursework at their own pace, but all coursework will be due by December 4.
-A new session will be available to start every week on Monday from August 31 - November 9.
+The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from March 1 – May 14, requiring six hours of coursework.
+Educators can complete their coursework at their own pace, but all coursework will be due by May 14.
+A new session will be available to start every week on Monday of every month.